snkas/ns3-basic-sim-intro/chapters/4_ns3_basics.md

   A `NetDevice` you can think of as physical network port on a computer.
 This can be a thing in which you plug a cable, or which uses radio frequencies to communicate.
+  It encompasses the driver queue and the NIC in the Linux networking stack.
   A node communicates to other nodes exclusively through its `NetDevice`s by handing `Packet`s to it or receiving `Packet`s from it.